“Ugh, now I can finally breathe.”

 ‘Success.’

-The more the bats stumbled, intoxicated by the poisonous fumes, the faster his achievement ranking climbed.
+The more the sand bats stumbled around, high on the chemical fumes, the faster my achievement ranking climbed.

 [1st Place: (Anonymous) 56 bats hit!